axnsan12/drf-yasg/docs/settings.rst

 Controls whether operations show the model structure or the example value by default.

-* :python:`model`: show the model fields by default
+* :python:`'model'`: show the model fields by default
-* :python:`example`: show the example value by default
+* :python:`'example'`: show the example value by default

 **Default**: :python:`'model'` |br|
 *Maps to parameter*: ``defaultModelRendering``